ivanmmurciaua/R1DO-wallet/README.md

-## SafeKey Wallet
+## R1DO Wallet

-SafeKey Wallet is a dApp for normies that creates a very simple EVM smart wallet using a passkey and [Safe{Core} SDK](https://github.com/safe-global/safe-core-sdk).
+R1DO Wallet is a dApp for normies that creates a very simple EVM smart wallet using a passkey and [Safe{Core} SDK](https://github.com/safe-global/safe-core-sdk).
 It preserves decentralization and self-custody without relying on external providers like Privy, Web3Auth, or Magic.

 ### Description
-**SafeKey Wallet** generates keys and an EVM-compatible smart wallet using the device passkey (Secure Enclave / Secure Element).
+**R1DO Wallet** generates keys and an EVM-compatible smart wallet using the device passkey (Secure Enclave / Secure Element).
 Designed for non-technical users who want full control of their assets without sacrificing usability.

 > [!CAUTION]
 > This is a very lightweight version of a wallet.
 Please, don't use it to store the savings of your entire life.